 Ctrl+H to open the Find and Replace dialog box.

 In the Find and Replace dialog box, type the delimiter that your text contains (in our case full stop (.) in the ‘Find what’ field and a forward slash (/) or dash (-) in the ‘Replace with’ field.
 Click the ‘Replace All’ button to replace the delimiters and click ‘Close’ to close the window.

-Now, Excel should detect that your text is a date and format it automatically as a date.
+Now, Excel recognizes that your text strings are now dates and it automatically formats them as dates.
 Your dates will be aligned right as shown below.

 Convert Text to Date Using Paste Special Tool

-Another way to convert text to dates is by adding zero to the text paste special method.
+Another quick and easy way to convert text strings to dates is by adding 0 to the text string using paste special option.
 Adding zero to value converts the text to the date’s serial number which you can format as a date.

 First, select an empty cell and copy it (select it and press